WokLibCodeClub/Hello-Python/step3/step3.md

 Now we need to go to the two places in our ```while``` loop where we had the number 5, and change this to the variable name ```num_sides```.

-Now, if we want to change the number of sides, we just change the variable ```num_sides``` and Python does all the rest of the calculating.
+Now, if we want to change the number of sides, we just change the variable ```num_sides``` in one place, and Python does all the rest of the calculating.

 But you might notice if you make the number of sides larger than 6 the turtle goes off the edges of the screen as it draws.

 There are two ways to fix this.

 The first way is to move the turtle's starting position.
 When you make a new turtle it is always situated at position x = 0, y = 0, which is in the middle of the screen.
-One of the really important turtle functions moves the turtle to a different position:
+One of the really important turtle functions moves the turtle to a different x, y position:

 ``` python
 t.goto(50, -100)